It’s time to eliminate marriage penalties in the U.S. tax code

 Key Points

-• SB 207 focuses on simplifying and streamlining the application process for job licenses, creating a clearer and fairer system for returning citizens.
+• The bill improves the application process for certain job licenses, creating a clearer and fairer system for returning citizens.

-• If passed, the bill could expand access to steady jobs in industries like healthcare, education, real estate, and trade occupations.
+• Through the reforms it brings, the bill expands access to steady jobs in industries like health care, education, real estate, and plumbing, among others.

-For returning citizens, stable employment can mean so much more than financial stability.
+For returning citizens (people who were previously incarcerated), steady employment can mean so much more than financial stability.
 It can be a powerful source of renewed purpose and belonging within their communities.
-In fact, research has shown that if returning citizens can keep a job for six months or more, their likelihood of ending up back in prison drops dramatically.
-It also improves the odds that returning citizens will reconnect with loved ones, especially their children, another step toward preventing recidivism.
+In fact, research has shown that if returning citizens can keep a job for six months or more, their likelihood of going back to prison drops dramatically.
+Keeping a job also improves the odds that returning citizens will reconnect with loved ones, especially their children, another step toward preventing recidivism.

-The Georgia Chamber of Commerce has backed SB 207, praising the bill for how it “standardizes the process for reviewing applicants with criminal records, narrows the types of offenses licensing boards can consider, and updates first-offender treatment provisions—all while maintaining important public safety protections.”
+The Georgia Chamber of Commerce praised the bill for how it “standardizes the process for reviewing applicants with criminal records, narrows the types of offenses licensing boards can consider, and updates first-offender treatment provisions—all while maintaining important public safety protections.”

 Insert the same content here to work on mobile and tablet.

-3. Recognizes the hard work returning citizens have put in toward rehabilitation.
+2. Recognizes the hard work returning citizens have put toward rehabilitation

 The bill requires licensing boards to carefully evaluate the nature and seriousness of past offenses, the length of time since the incident, and the individual’s age at the time of the crime.
 They must also review evidence of rehabilitation, including educational achievements, work history, and community involvement.
-This holistic approach gives more consideration to the applicant’s growth and emphasizes their present ability to contribute to the workforce, allowing them to overcome past mistakes.
+This holistic approach gives more consideration to the applicant’s growth and emphasizes their present ability to contribute to the workforce.
+It also gives them a stronger opportunity to overcome past mistakes.

-4. Places limitations on criminal records to create more neutrality.
+3. Places limitations on the review of criminal records to create more neutrality

 Finally, the bill imposes limitations on the types of criminal records that can influence licensing decisions.
-Sealed, pardoned, or older minor convictions are generally excluded from consideration, helping applicants avoid unnecessary penalties for issues long resolved.
+Sealed records, pardoned convictions, or older minor offenses that don’t directly relate to the license sought will now be generally excluded from consideration.
+This helps applicants avoid unnecessary penalties for issues long resolved.
 It also curtails the use of subjective standards, such as assessing “good moral character,” which can perpetuate bias and inconsistencies.

-While occupational licensing serves an important purpose in certain industries, it often becomes an unnecessary barrier for individuals eager to pursue meaningful careers.
-These barriers hit low-income workers the hardest.
-Licensing fees, mandatory coursework, and unpaid apprenticeships can be insurmountable for those struggling to make ends meet or to overcome difficult circumstances, past or present.
-For example, someone trying to enter a trade like plumbing or electrical work might face costs of thousands of dollars before they can begin earning.
+While occupational licensing serves an important purpose in certain industries, it often becomes a barrier for individuals eager to pursue meaningful careers.
+And these barriers hit returning citizens and other low-income workers the hardest.
+Complicated application processes, licensing fees, mandatory coursework, and unpaid apprenticeships can be insurmountable obstacles for those struggling to make ends meet or to overcome difficult circumstances, past or present.

 Food stamps program a top opportunity for increasing access to work and savings for taxpayers